-Asset segregation risk (AXS Market Neutral Fund).
-As a series of an investment company registered with the SEC, the Market Neutral Fund must segregate liquid assets or engage in other measures to "cover" open positions with respect to certain short positions, and as a consequence, such portions of the Market Neutral Fund's portfolio may not be available for investment, which may in turn affect the Market Neutral Fund's returns.
-The Market Neutral Fund reserves the right to modify its asset segregation policies in the future to comply with any changes in the positions from time to time articulated by the SEC or its staff regarding asset segregation.
-The Market Neutral Fund may incur losses on its leveraged investments (including the entire amount of the Fund's investment in such investments) even if they are covered.
+Asset Coverage Risk (AXS Market Neutral Fund).
+As a series of an investment company registered with the SEC, the Fund must engage in certain measures to "cover" open positions with respect to certain kinds of derivatives and short sales.
+The Fund reserves the right to modify its asset coverage policies in the future to comply with any changes in the positions from time to time articulated by the SEC or its staff regarding asset coverage.
+By setting aside assets equal to only its net obligations under cash-settled instruments, the Fund will have the ability to employ leverage to a greater extent than if the Fund were required to set aside assets equal to the full notional amount of the instruments.
+The Fund may incur losses on derivatives and other leveraged investments (including the entire amount of the Fund's investment in such investments) even if they are covered.
+The Fund, at its discretion, may forgo asset coverage in favor of implementing the SEC's new and more comprehensive requirements under Rule 18f-4 of the 1940 Act, including value-at-risk ("VaR") limitations on the Fund's leverage risk.
+The Fund may incur losses on derivatives and other leveraged investments (including the entire amount of the Fund's investment in such investments) even if they are covered.

-Merger arbitrage risk (AXS Merger Fund).
+Merger Arbitrage Risk (AXS Merger Fund).
 Investments in companies that are the subject of a publicly announced transaction carry the risk that the proposed or expected transaction may not be completed or may be completed on less favorable terms than originally expected, which may lower the Fund's performance.